Skip Navigation

 Writing Concentration

 This concentration offers students the opportunity to sharpen their writing skills in a variety of scholarly, creative, and professional genres.
 Students learn about the practical requirements of writing with different technologies and for different media, while exploring their creativity in collaboration with faculty and peers.
-Since this track prepares students for jobs in a variety of fields, including advertising, publishing, editing, and marketing, an internship experience (EN299 Practicum or EN405 Internship) is required.
+Since this track prepares students for jobs in a variety of fields (including advertising, publishing, editing, and marketing), a practicum, internship (noncredit or credit) or independent project is required.
 The concentration also offers a strong foundation for students planning to pursue an M.F.A. in creative writing.
 Students who minor in writing cannot choose the writing concentration.

-Additional requirements for the Writing Concentration (10–12 credits, which substitute for English elective credits):
+Additional requirements for the Writing Concentration (12–15 credits):

 EN299